microsoft/pai/docs/hadoop/hdfs.md

 ## HDFS Command <a name="HDFS_Command"></a>

-- Prepare hdfs cmd package:
+- Prepare HDFS cmd package:

 The commands are available in the Hadoop package.
 Users can use this package in two ways.